jrvosse/ClioPatriaDocker/README.md

 match the paths of swipl and ClioPatria to those in the docker image, but it should leave the rest of your project code alone.

 ### Use as base image for other Docker images
-You can also use this as a base image to easily build docker images for your own ClioPatria project.
+You are free to use this as a base image to easily build docker images for your own ClioPatria project.
 See, for example, my amalgame docker image at https://hub.docker.com/r/jrvosse/amalgame/~/dockerfile/

 ```docker